joaquinelio/litul-crud/README.md

 *** How  ***
+===

 Each CRUD and the NAV operations has to be implemented by its method (i.e. .implementCreate())

-Dev has to code the functions to perform the very specific task and pass them as a function parameter example for CREATE: passing two functions: pretty pure:
+Dev has to code the functions to perform the very specific task and pass them as a function parameter.
+Example for CREATE: passing two functions, pretty pure:
-  One for drawing a form with the input controls,
+1) For drawing a form with the input controls,
-  the other one for checking data and doing the Sql insert.
+2) For checking data and doing the SQL (or nosql)  insert.
 NO onclick listening, no taking care of buttons status.

-Dev has to manage the cb and inform the panel its result, then .result(boolSucces, textMsg)    // true false for now...
-I may extend it later.

-About crudpad.result(success)
-You have to inform me if it was a success db.requestsomething() db.onsuccess = (){ crudpad.result(true) }
+Dev has to manage the cb and inform the panel its result You have to inform me if it was a success db.requestsomething() db.onsuccess = (){ crudpad.result(true) }
    db.onerror =   (){ crudpad.result(false, "I'm so, so sorry")}

+*** JavaScript thoughts ***
+===

+Learning.
+I learn to hate JS.
+2 Months.
+So far
+...
+5 real bugs, real errors, real learning.
+...
+63 from spelling.
+My mistakes.
+But a TOTAL FAILURE FROM JS LANG The found spell bugs is a problem, exhausting and time consuming.
+The biggest problem is those you didnt find.
+You NEVER know when it's finished, cause never finish.
+Any untested line is a treath, any mod you do you can reintroduce same bugs.
+It is crazy.
+Only bet is rely on frameworks and  strong styling.
+I'd try to switch to TS from MS, they know the importance of types.
+Parameters inside quotes?
+What a source of problems. mode = 'idle'
+Tried
+  MODES = {'IDLE':1, 'SHOW':2, 'CREATE':4, 'MODIFY':8,}
+  mode = MODES.IDLE
+but you are never protected cause you can do everything anyway. so
+      JS, the freedom to step on the flowers.
+      ===